 In the quest for accuracy of ratings, there is a tendency to focus exclusively on the numbers.
-The SEED model is designed to show that of equal importance to getting better results is the professional conversation between an educator and his/her supervisor which can be accomplished through a well-designed and well-executed evaluation and support system.
-The dialogue in the SEED model occurs more frequently and focuses on what students are learning and what administrators can do to support teaching and learning.
+The Oxford School District Evaluation Plan is designed to show that of equal importance to getting better results is the professional conversation between an educator and his/her supervisor which can be accomplished through a well- designed and well-executed evaluation and support system.
+The dialogue in the Oxford School District Evaluation Plan occurs more frequently and focuses on what students are learning and what administrators can do to support teaching and learning.